Koks-creator/TrafficMonitor/README.md

 New featues:
 - usage of SORT algorithm to track vehicles (https://github.com/abewley/sort)
 - app is now more parameterized, so you can create configs for specific scenarios
+- saving images of cars that broke speed limit

 Here you can download a model: https://drive.google.com/drive/u/0/folders/1rKrcRl0nhyHFPAiugfHZpC92PeO-Ou8S